-In order to live and work in Spain, citizens from outside the the EU-EEA must apply for a work permit, a visa and (or) an entry visa.
+In order to live and work in Spain, citizens from outside the the EU or EEA must apply for a work permit, a visa and (or) an entry visa.

-"C" visa - work permit renewal.
-This visa is intended to holders of visa "B" upon exiration of their visa.
-There are no employment restrictions with visa C.
+- "C" visa - work permit renewal.
+This visa is intended for holders of visa "B" upon expiration of their visa.
+There are no employment restrictions with a visa C.

 How to apply for a work permit?

-Foreign workers already in Spain must apply for a work permit at the nearest Oficina de extranjeros or at the Provincial Ministry of Labor.
-It is necessary to provide several key documents such as passport photocopies, extract from criminal records, official medical certificates, three passport-size identity photos, copies of the job offer or employment contract, details of the job as well as additional information on the employer.
+Foreign workers already in Spain must apply for a work permit at the nearest Oficina de extranjeros or at the Provincial Ministry of Labour.
+It is necessary to provide several key documents such as passport photocopies, extracts from criminal records, official medical certificates, three passport-sized identity photos, copies of the job offer or employment contract, details of the job as well as additional information on the employer.
 Fees apply.

-If the foreign worker is not in Spain, the application must be filed to a Spanish embassy or consulate abroad.
+If the foreign worker is not in Spain, the application must be filed with a Spanish embassy or consulate abroad.

-Once the work permit application is filed, foreign workers must wait until the provincial labor office (Direccion Provincial de Trabajo, Seguridad Social y Asuntos Sociales) makes a decision (within two or three months).
+Once the work permit application is filed, foreign workers must wait until the provincial labour office (Direccion Provincial de Trabajo, Seguridad Social y Asuntos Sociales) makes a decision (within two or three months).

-Illegal immigration being a major problem in Spain, immigration procedures are constantly modified that's why it is so important to regularly check with the Spanish embassy or consulate to get the latest updates.
+As illegal immigration is a major problem in Spain, immigration procedures are constantly modified, which is why it is so important to regularly check with the Spanish embassy or consulate to get the latest updates.

 Ministerio de Trabajo y Emigración - Ministry of Labor and Immigration www.empleo.gob.es